Dave's Travel Pages

 3. Use a hidden wallet to hide your credit cards and bigger amounts of money.

-4. If your hotel has a safe, leave your passport and any unnecessary valuables there.
+4. Leave your passport and any unnecessary valuables in the hotel safe.

 5. Avoid badly lit areas at night.